4ur1X/Intro_to_IM/Midterm Project/README.md

 **June 9**

-- I will continue to work on the song progress bar and add click functionality for the two options i.e. Play and Explore to direct to respective screens.
+- I will continue to work on the song progress bar and add click functionality for the two options i.e. Play and Explore to direct the users to respective screens.
 - PLAY screen will be completed by today.
 - I'll explore and gather specific images and songs to be used in the program.